 - Poor arch support

 These running shoes by Asics feature a gel technology cushioning system for the fore and rear feet.
 It helps in shock absorption during impact and toe-offs.
 In addition, it ensures comfortable feet transition through the gait cycle, making multiple terrains easy to tackle.
-These shoes are carefully created with a combination of tested technologies for each part of the feet and the best running experience.
-The midsole is crafted with Flytefoam technology which provides excellent responsiveness and bounce-back at any distance.
+These shoes are carefully created with a combination of tested technologies for each part of the feet, and the best long-distance running experience.
+The midsole is crafted with Flytefoam technology, which provides excellent responsiveness, motion control and bounce-back at any distance.
 Moreover, it is made with organic fibers which do not pack out like other low-density foams.

 - Enhanced supportive